GrzegorzKozub/toys/README.md

   - Static Screen Detection: OFF
   - Multi Logo Detection: OFF

-*MSI MPG 321URX* was calibrated for *User* Pro Mode, targeting 120 nits brightness.
-Hardware measurement for this target resulted in Brightness setting of 34 and RGB settings of 96 99 99.
-Contrast was left at the factory setting of 70.
-Software calibration is stored in the ICC profile `mpg321urx.120-sdr.icm` for SDR and in `mpg321urx.120-hdr.icm` for HDR.
-See calibration procedure below.
+*MSI MPG 321URX* was calibrated for *User* Pro Mode targeting 120 cd/m².
+Measurement gave Brightness 34 and RGB 96 99 99.
+Software calibration is stored in the ICC profile `mpg321urx.120-sdr.icm` for SDR and in `mpg321urx.120-hdr.icc` for HDR.

-TFT Central provided `mpg321urx.120-sdr.tftcentral.icm` ICC profile was created for 120 nits brightness and uses Brightness set to 34, RGB set to 97 99 100 and the factory Contrast of 70.

 Working VRR flickering mitigations for *MSI MPG 321URX*